salesforce/LAVIS/projects/blip2/README.md

 ## BLIP-2: Bootstrapping Language-Image Pre-training with Frozen Image Encoders and Large Language Models
-This is the official implementation of the <a href="https://arxiv.org/abs/2301.12597">BLIP-2 paper</a>.
-We integrate BLIP-2 into LAVIS.
+This is the official implementation of BLIP-2 [paper](https://arxiv.org/abs/2301.12597), a generic and efficient pre-training strategy that easily harvests development of pretrained vision models and large language models (LLMs) for vision-language pretraining.
+BLIP-2 beats Flamingo on zero-shot VQAv2 (**65.0** vs **56.3**), establishing new state-of-the-art on zero-shot captioning (on NoCaps **121.6** CIDEr score vs previous best **113.2**).
+Equipped with powerful LLMs (e.g. OPT, FlanT5), BLIP-2 also unlocks the new **zero-shot instructed vision-to-language generation** capabilities for various interesting application!

 ### Install:
 ```